Invenietis/CK-Core/CK.Core/CoreApplicationIdentity/README.md

 (or help reasoning) about it:

 - The "running instance" itself is necessarily unique because of the static `InstanceId` that is a always available unique random string.
-- Other "identity" can be captured by the `ContextIdentifier` that can use process arguments, working directory or any other contextual information that helps identify a process.
+- Other "identity" can be captured by the `ContextDescriptor` that can use process arguments, working directory or any other contextual information that helps identify a process.

 ## Initialization and usage